News and Events Page Banner Image

 The law requires counties to send taxpayers a notification of the revenue neutral rate compared to the proposed tax rates for each taxing entity that has expressed its intent to exceed its revenue neutral rate.

-The mailing you received is simply a notification; it is not a tax bill, and you are not being asked or required to pay anything.
+This mailing is simply a notification; it is not a tax bill, and you are not being asked or required to pay anything.
 This is also not a new or updated valuation notice, so you cannot appeal your valuation at this time.
 It is simply for informal purposes only, to notify taxpayers of public hearings that could affect their property taxes.
 This notice provides the dates, times, and locations for public hearings to be held by each taxing authority intending to exceed their revenue neutral rate.

 Your total property tax bill is determined by the yearly budgets set by the various taxing entities that have jurisdiction in your area.
 These entities can include (but may not be limited to): city, county, school district, community college, library, township, other improvement districts such as a recreation commission, or fire district.
 So, if one entity increases its budget by 10%, that does not necessarily mean that your property taxes will increase by 10%, because that entity is just one portion of your total property tax bill.